dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Base-from-Member/Base-from-Member.md

 ## More C++ Idioms/[Base-from-Member](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Base-from-Member)

 In C++, base classes are initialized before any member of the derived classes.
 The reason for this is that members of a **derived class** may use *base* part of the object.
 Therefore, all the *base* parts (i.e., all the base classes) must be initialized before members of the **derived class**.
 Sometimes, however, it becomes necessary to initialize a **base class** from a data member that is available only in the **derived class**.
-It sounds contradictory to the rules of C++ language because the parameter (a member of derived class) that is passed to the base class constructor must be fully initialized.
+It sounds contradictory to the rules of C++ language because the parameter (a member of derived class) that is passed to the base class constructor must be **fully initialized**.
 This creates circular initialization problem (an [infinite regress](https://en.wikipedia.org/wiki/Infinite_regress)).

 The following code, obtained from Boost[[1\]](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Base-from-Member#cite_note-1) library, shows the problem.